lyaunzbe/soundengine/README.txt

 This software is written with the Python programming langauge and depends on the following libraries: numpy, wave and a few minor standard libraries (sys, struct).

+To improve on our prototype the following changes will be made:
+ 1) Run FFT on windowed segments instead of the whole file.
+ 2) Compute the Mel-frequency cepstral coefficients to extract features from the file to obtain an audio fingerprint.
+ 3) Compare those fingerprints to find any possible matches.
+ 4) Expand our program to handle different types of audio files.
+ 6) Remove any egregiously inefficient code.